-Our Education Policy and Analysis (EPA) Program will prepare you to lead and engage in education policy development, analysis, and change in organizations and settings throughout the U.S. and around the world.
+The Education Policy and Analysis (EPA) Program will prepare you to lead and engage in education policy development, analysis, and change in organizations and settings throughout the U.S. and around the world.
 You also will learn how to scale effective education practices and how to leverage policy in order to expand their reach.
-EPA will also provide you with the theoretical frameworks and analytic methods that will enable you to design, implement, and evaluate policies at the national, state, institutional, program, and project levels.
+The program, co-chaired by Carrie Conaway and Andrew Ho, will provide you with the theoretical frameworks and analytic methods that will enable you to design, implement, and evaluate policies at the national, state, institutional, program, and project levels.
 Our program prepares you to work in the governmental sector, research and consulting firms, think tanks, institutions of higher education, and policy advocacy organizations.

 "Crafting and evaluating education policy remains a critical part of ensuring better outcomes for all students, and our program leads the way in cultivating the next generation of education policy professionals.
 From integrating research and practice to improve public policy to identifying the best method of communicating research finding to policymakers, our program will provide you with the real-world tools you need to make a difference."

 After completing the Education Policy and Analysis Program, you will have a deeper understanding of the following competencies that explore how to:

 - Integrate values and goals - Integrate the values and goals of your organization or community throughout the policy process, with special attention to equity as a central value in education.

 - Understand the issue and context - Define the educational problem or opportunity with an understanding of the relevant historical, social, economic, and political context, including the differing interests and incentives of stakeholders.